-Examples of self-help actions include, but are not limited to, avoiding prolonged visits to certain areas, changing farming practices and land use, and reducing the consumption of certain foods [6].
+$^{24}$ Examples of self-help actions include, but are not limited to, avoiding prolonged visits to certain areas, changing farming practices and land use, and reducing the consumption of certain foods [6][6].

-- (e) "The need for continued environmental monitoring and source monitoring after the termination of the emergency; - (f) "The need for continued efforts to restore services and workplaces; - (g) "Radiological health hazards associated with the new exposure situation." - 5.29.
-GSG-11 [7] recommends (para.
-4.9) that "In the transition phase, the necessary transfer of responsibilities to different jurisdictions or different authorities (or to different units within an organization) should be carried out in a formal, coordinated and fully transparent manner and should be communicated to all interested parties". - 5.30.
-This transfer of responsibilities in various areas is to allow for long term management of the situation (GSG-11 [7], paras 4.10-4.15).
+5.30.
+This transfer of responsibilities in various areas is to allow for long term management of the situation (GSG-11 [7][7], paras 4.10-4.15).
 In this context, any transfer of authority and responsibilities for public communication in the transition phase should be considered at the preparedness stage.
-Any such transfer of responsibilities should be unambiguously addressed in the public communication programme and in the public communication plan. - 5.31.
-Communication with and consultation of interested parties in the transition phase should be increased in comparison with the emergency response phase, as required in GSR Part 7 [2] (para.
+Any such transfer of responsibilities should be unambiguously addressed in the public communication programme and in the public communication plan.

+5.31.
+Communication with and consultation of interested parties in the transition phase should be increased in comparison with the emergency response phase, as required in GSR Part 7 [2][2] (para.
 5.99) and as recommended in GSG-11 (Ref.
-[7], paras 4.38, 4.197-4.207).
+[7][7], paras 4.38, 4.197-4.207).
 The affected local community should be encouraged to participate actively in the communication and consultation in the transition phase, as enabled by the emergency response organization.
-This participation will help to maintain trust on the part of the public when emergency response actions are to be adapted and when restrictions that were imposed, for instance food restrictions, are to be lifted. - 5.32.
-Consultation of interested parties should be based on effective mechanisms of communication that are founded on openness, accountability and measures of effectiveness, and should allow for feedback to be accommodated in a timely manner (see GSG-11 [7], para.
-4.202). - 5.33.
+This participation will help to maintain trust on the part of the public when emergency response actions are to be adapted and when restrictions that were imposed, for instance food restrictions, are to be lifted.

+5.32.
+Consultation of interested parties should be based on effective mechanisms of communication that are founded on openness, accountability and measures of effectiveness, and should allow for feedback to be accommodated in a timely manner (see GSG-11 [7][7], para.
+4.202).

+5.33.
 Experience has shown that communication with and consultation of interested parties that is late or is at a low level is likely to have long term consequences for relations with and communication with interested parties in the long term recovery phase.
 The following major points should be addressed in the public communication plan to enable effective public communication in the transition phase:

 - (a) The public and interested parties should be regularly informed about ongoing actions for protection of the public and protection of the environment. - (b) Programmes of public information on radiation induced health effects, including the concept of risk, should be introduced, in cooperation with educational institutions. - (c) These programmes of public information should be aimed at improving knowledge and understanding of the emergency response actions taken in the transition phase.
-The programmes should be continued after the termination of the emergency. - (d) Organizations should anticipate that concerns on the part of the public with regard to other aspects of the emergency response, such as waste management and waste disposal, may grow as the efforts made to enable the termination of an emergency progress.
+The programmes should be continued after the termination of the emergency. - (d) Organizations should anticipate that concerns on the part of the public with regard to other aspects of the emergency response, such as waste management and waste disposal, may grow as the efforts made to enable the termination of an emergency progress. $\leq$ reference to a waste management or waste disposal guide consistent with the requirements of GSR7 to be inserted >